louistjchen/2048/README.md

-# 2048_qt
+# 2048
-This is the game 2048 written in C, made to be displayable on Windows using QT.
+This is a clone of game 2048, written in command line C.

 Author: Louis Tuju Chen